jrio95/LwExercise/README.md

 ## Usage

-I have chosen to implement the functionality of the translation of “Hello.
+I have chosen to implement the functionality of translation of “Hello.
 How are you?” to/from 5 languages, I have decided to return one language if it is indicated in the Accept-Language header or all languages available if there is no Accept-Language header.

-The url of the azure deployment where you cand find the open api docuemntation is:
+The url of the azure deployment where you cand find the open api documentation is:

 <https://lwtestapi.azurewebsites.net/>